erioluwabus-glitch/avap-support-bot/STUDENT_USER_GUIDE.md

 ## 🎯 Main Features (4 Core Features)

-Once verified, you'll see these four buttons in your chat with the bot:
+Once verified, you'll see these four buttons as **bottom keyboard options** in your DM with the bot (features only work in DMs, not in groups):

 ### 1. 📝 Submit Assignment

 **How to use:**
-1. Click "📝 Submit Assignment"
+1. Click "📝 Submit Assignment" from the bottom keyboard
-2. Select your module (1-12)
+2. Select your module (1-12) from the options
 3. Choose submission type:
    - **Text** - For written assignments
    - **Audio** - For voice recordings